The Wife from the Dragon Palace: Japan

 Yanagita located variants from across Japan in the following regions: Iwate; Niigata; Gifu, Yoshiki-gun; Shimane, Ochi-gun; Nagasaki, Kagoshima, Kikaijima; and in Koshikijima.
 Keigo located variants from Ehime, Hiroshima, Iwate, Kagoshima, Kochi, Nagasaki, Niigata, and Shimane.
+In addition, Riftin argued that tales about a hero gaining an object from a marine deity only appear in coastal Southwestern Japan and near Korea, which would indicate that the story migrated from the continent.

+East Asia

 China

+In the first catalogue of Chinese folktales (devised by Eberhard in 1937), Wolfram Eberhard abstracted a similar opening, indexed as number 39, Der Drachenkönig erfüllt einen Wunsch ("The Dragon King fulfills a wish"): the protagonist rescues the Dragon King's child (his son or his daughter), who appears in the shape of a carp (or in one case, a mussel); in gratitude, the protagonist is taken to the underwater palace and is offered a present; following a servant's advice, the protagonist chooses the gift, and gains either a wife (the Dragon King's daughter) or an object that grants him riches.
+He dated some of the Chinese variants to the time of the Sung dynasty, and others to the time of the Tang dynasty.

 Chinese folklorist and scholar Ting Nai-tung established a second typological classification of Chinese folktales (the first was by Wolfram Eberhard in the 1930s).
 In his new system, he noted that Chinese variants of type 465, "The Man Persecuted Because of his Beautiful Wife", may be preceded with another tale type he dubbed 555*, "The Grateful Dragon Prince (Princess)".
 In the latter type, the hero rescues an animal (fish, turtle, serpent) or gives offering to a water deity.
 The animal reveals he is a Dragon Prince and takes the hero to his father's underwater court.
 Down there, the hero is given a box with a bird inside (a pheasant, a hen) and takes it with him back to land.
 The animal leaves the box and becomes a woman; the man sees her and she tells him she is a daughter of the Dragon King (a Dragon Princess).
 They marry and the tale segues into type 465.
+Sinologist Boris Riftin stated that variants appear "mainly" in Eastern China, namely, in Shandong, Zhejiang, Guangdong, Sichuan and Hebei.